pixiiidust/Notebook/Review of Subjective Science by Morphenius.md

 ### Overview: A Promising Diagnosis—But the Cure Must Go Deeper

 The essay asks the right questions.
-It challenges the limits of objectivity in science—particularly regarding subjectivity, here framed as reflexive domains like trauma, spirituality, and selfhood.
+It challenges the limits of objectivity in science—particularly regarding subjectivity, framed by the author as a reflexive domain (e.g. trauma, spirituality, and selfhood) *within* scientific models.
 The author’s sincerity and ambition to reclaim the “unscientific” are commendable.

-But to move forward, the foundations must be stronger.
-What’s missing is a conceptual architecture: a way to frame subjectivity not as a separate category, but as a consequence of the objectives that define inquiry in the first place.
+But to move forward, the underlying worldview—especially regarding causal chains and the place of scientific causality within a broader ontological hierarchy—must be more clearly defined.
+What’s missing is a conceptual architecture—one that frames subjectivity not as a separate category, but as a consequence of the objectives that precede and condition the very possibility of inquiry.

 Let’s unpack this.